Skip to main content

 Teaching and assessment

 You will be taught through a combination of interactive lectures, seminars and workshops.
-You will also have the opportunity to develop your understanding by taking part in class trips such as being able to experience immersion for yourself at a virtual reality gaming arcade and going behind the scenes at a local festival.
+You will also have the opportunity to develop your understanding by taking part in class trips, such as immersing yourself in a virtual reality gaming arcade or going behind the scenes at a local festival.
 You will also be invited to our course events which include exclusive film screenings and guest speakers.

 Dr Barbara Mitra